roelium/Hotel-AI-Assistant-backend/README.md

 **Roel Hotel - backend**

-This is the backend part of a fullstack hotel management system with AI assistant that can interact with booking data.
+This is the backend part of a fullstack simple hotel booking management system with AI assistant that can interact with booking data.
 The main purpose is for educational/experimental to show case the usage of Langchain4J in interacting with java functions through LLM tooling capabilities.

 **Tech stack**